metacpan/metacpan-cpan-extracted/distros/T/Test2-Plugin-Cover/README.md

 [Test2::Harness::UI](https://metacpan.org/pod/Test2%3A%3AHarness%3A%3AUI) can make full use of the coverage information contained in the event.

+## NOTE: SYSOPEN HOOK DISABLED

+The sysopen hook is currently disabled because of an unknown segv error on some platforms.
+I am not certain if it will be enabled again. calls to subs, and calls to open are still hooked.

 # INTENDED USE CASE

 This tool is not intended to record comprehensive coverage information, if you